 It's kind of sad

 The Beach Boys’ song “When I Grow Up” is a nostalgic reflection on the uncertainties of youth and the uncertainties surrounding adulthood.
-The song confronts the narrator’s own fears of growing up and the changes that it will bring.
-The opening verse poses the question of whether or not the things that once brought the narrator joy and passion will hold the same significance as he ages.
+The song confronts the singer’s own fears of growing up and the changes that it will bring.
+The opening verse poses the question of whether or not the things that once brought the singer joy and passion will hold the same significance as he ages.
 The second verse questions whether he will settle down or continue to travel the world while he’s young and free.
-The final verse reflects on whether or not the narrator’s future children will look up to him, or consider him to be a “square,” and whether he will still try to have fun like he used to when he was young.
+The final verse reflects on whether or not the singer’s future children will look up to him, or consider him to be a “square,” and whether he will still try to have fun like he used to when he was young.

 The male narrator is in a state of uncertainty while reflecting on his future.
 He fears disappointment from himself and from others, and he contemplates the reality of aging, of settling down, and of starting a family.
 He speaks from a place of vulnerability and self-reflection, as he tries to imagine what sort of man he will become.
 The lyrics are evocative, examining the challenges of the passage of time and how the things that we love and value can change throughout our lives.
-The melancholic tone underscores the narrator’s sense of dread about the future, but also his determination to navigate the obstacles ahead.
+The melancholic tone underscores the singer’s sense of dread about the future, but also his determination to navigate the obstacles ahead.

 Line by Line Meaning